-In today’s environment, it is easy to add texting to existing business lines whether they are VOIP lines, landlines, or even toll-free numbers so all businesses can easily add a texting channel to their communications strategies.
-When the text message comes from a number consumers already recognize, or even have in their contact list, it makes the text more likely to read and responded to more quickly.
-90% of texts received in this manner are read within 3 – 15 minutes, depending on which notify you to read.
+In today’s environment, it is easy to add texting to existing business lines, whether they are VOIP lines, landlines, or even toll-free numbers, so all businesses can easily add a texting channel to their communications strategies.
+When the text message comes from a number consumers already recognize or even have in their contact list, it makes the text more likely to be read and responded to more quickly.
+90% of texts received in this manner are read within 3 – 15 minutes, depending on which notification you read.
 That is an outstanding deliverability rate!

 Furthermore, at least 70% of consumers also claimed that they want to be able to text businesses rather than email or call them.
 The ease and speed of communication over text are high and seem to be a more reliable method of not only sending a message quickly but also receiving a response promptly.

 Now let’s consider how this can be applied to a business’s marketing efforts.
 Since TCPA regulations indicate that in order to send marketing-oriented texts, you must have consumers opt-in to receive them.
 There are a variety of ways to make this possible.
 This ties into the next key reason businesses are turning to business texting.

 (Research shows less than 1% are considered spam)